-The current Portuguese Presidency of EU Council and all EU member states should finally put an end to the cruel long-distance transports and have meat and genetic material transported instead of torturing live animals.
+The current Slowenian Presidency of EU Council and all EU member states should finally put an end to the cruel long-distance transports and have meat and genetic material transported instead of torturing live animals.

 Inadequate transport often results in serious injuries and cruel deaths.
 Even pregnant cows are sold as breeding animals and transported for days over several thousand kilometres.
 Premature births occur repeatedly during transport.
 In many destination countries, animal welfare standards do not apply.
 The animals that survive the journey to hell are milked and after they gave birth to their calves a cruel death awaits them.

 Immediate measures and a change in the law are necessary to protect the animals!

 The lack of controls and penalties is a systematic violation of the already lax EU regulation 1/2005 on the protection of animals during transport.
 The few breaks and the stocking density of the vehicles are continuously disregarded.

 FOUR PAWS calls for a revision of transport regulation and immediate action to adress the worst animal welfare issues.
 The European Parliament must also come out in favour of a strong motion for a resolution and demand substantial improvements for animal transports, as well as bans on particularly cruel transports.